Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

 Fatty liver sugar alternative: Stevia

-This is considered the miracle sweetener and it does sound impressive when you read about it!
+This is considered a miracle sweetener and it does sound impressive when you read about it!

 Said to be 200 times sweeter than white sugar and containing ZERO calories and ZERO carbs, now that’s something that sounds too good to be true!

-But it is true and it seems that Stevia indeed can be considered the best alternative to white sugar.
+But it is true and it seems that Stevia indeed can be considered the best sweetener for fatty liver.

 It’s true, some people complain that it leaves a slightly metallic aftertaste, but that’s something you can deal with (and not everybody feels that – for example, I don’t really get that metallic aftertaste).